vyorkin/substrate-how-to-guides/docs/07-Tutorials/01-Kitties/interacting-functions.md

 `KittyOwner` stores a mapping to an `Option<T::AccountId>` since a given Hash may not point to a generated and owned Kitty yet.
-This means, whenever we fetch the owner of a kitty, we need to resolve the possibility that it returns `None`.
+This means, whenever we fetch the owner of a Kitty, we need to resolve the possibility that it returns `None`.
 This could be caused by bad user input or even some sort of problem with our runtime.
 Checking will help prevent these kinds of problems.